byrd-laif/soilMakers/readme.md

 #### *The Ecology Is The Economy*

-**Loss of biodiversity is directly related to the lifestyles of human beings.
-Humans have destroyed and continue to destroy the habitats of species on a daily basis.**
+**Loss of biodiversity is directly related to the lifestyles of human beings.**

 **It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
-To own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
-It's time to be *Ecologically Realistic* and get back to the *Heart* of what *Life* is all about.**
+Humans have destroyed and continue to destroy the habitats of species on a daily basis.
+It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
+It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.**

 #### *Environ-Mental Health ~ Soil to Soul*